yateendra/yateendra.github.io/_posts/2014-12-31-chrome-crash.md

 23  libsystem_pthread.dylib         0x00007fff8f18bfc9 thread_start + 13
 {% endhighlight %}

 Okay, well that does confirm two things right away; the crashing thread in question was a thread responsible for I/O of the app.
-Memory seems to be the first culprit.
+Memory seems to be the first suspect.
 Further on we see that on a <code>pthread\_mutex\_unlock()</code> call the code crashed.
 Seems like an unexisting resource guarded by a lock was being attempted to be freed/unlocked.

 ### x86 thread-state analysis